google/comprehensive-rust/src/lifetimes/exercise.md

 }
 ```

+## Messages

 A proto message is encoded as a series of fields, one after the next.
 Each is
 implemented as a "tag" followed by the value.
 The tag contains a field number
 (e.g., `2` for the `id` field of a `Person` message) and a wire type defining
 how the payload should be determined from the byte stream.
+These are combined
+into a single integer, as decoded in `unpack_tag` below.

+## Varint

 Integers, including the tag, are represented with a variable-length encoding
 called VARINT.
 Luckily, `parse_varint` is defined for you below.

+## Wire Types

+Proto defines several wire types, only two of which are used in this exercise.

+The `Varint` wire type contains a single varint, and is used to encode proto
+values of type `int32` such as `Person.id`.

+The `Len` wire type contains a length expressed as a varint, followed by a
+payload of that number of bytes.
+This is used to encode proto values of type
+`string` such as `Person.name`.
+It is also used to encode proto values
+containing sub-messages such as `Person.phones`, where the payload contains an
+encoding of the sub-message.

+## Exercise

-The given code
-also defines callbacks to handle `Person` and `PhoneNumber` fields, and to parse
+The given code also defines callbacks to handle `Person` and `PhoneNumber`
-a message into a series of calls to those callbacks.
+fields, and to parse a message into a series of calls to those callbacks.

 What remains for you is to implement the `parse_field` function and the
 `ProtoMessage` trait for `Person` and `PhoneNumber`.